telerik/blazor-ui/sample-applications/blazing-coffee/readme.md

 1. Open you CLI and go to `/BlazingCoffee/Client`, then run `npm install`
     * This restores the needed packages that are later used to create the themes.
-1. Run the application and create an account.
-You should be prompted to `Apply Migrations`.
-This will create a database for logging into the application.
+1. Run `npm run build` command
-    * The first run make take some time as the database is seeded with sample data.
+    * This will compile a custom theme for the project.

 ## Telerik UI for Blazor Commercial